Monster0506/factBook/style/README.md

 File naming is a very specific convention, and is important for the continuity of a project.

-File and directory names should be lowercase, excluding READMEs, which should be UPPERCASE.
+File and directory names should be lowercase.

+All README files should be uppercase and in Markdown.

 Unless your filename change updates all links associated with that file, please avoid changing filenames, as this will break links.